Demographics of Angola: Ethnic groups

-Education

-Literacy is quite low, with 71.1% of the population over the age of 15 able to read and write in Portuguese.
-82% of males and 60.7% of women are literate as of 2015.

 Languages

 Portuguese is the official language of Angola, but Bantu and other African languages are also widely spoken.
 In fact, Kikongo, Kimbundu, Umbundu, Tuchokwe, Ganguela, and Ukanyama have the official status of "national languages".
 The mastery of Portuguese is widespread; in the cities the overwhelming majority are either fluent in Portuguese or have at least a reasonable working knowledge of this language; an increasing minority are native Portuguese speakers and have a poor, if any, knowledge of an African language.